poke1024/vectorian/mkdocs/docs/sim_token.md

 ## Distances and Similarities

-Here is an example of using a Euclidean distance as a `VectorSimilarity`:
+Here is an example of using a Euclidean distance as a `VectorSim`:

 ```
-vectorian.metrics.ModifiedVectorSimilarity(
+vectorian.metrics.ModifiedVectorSim(
     vectorian.sim.token.PNormDistance(p=2),
     vectorian.sim.kernel.RadialBasis(gamma=2.5),
     vectorian.sim.kernel.DistanceToSimilarity()